 There are many ways you might transition from the brainstorm stage investigation to students making sense of the data they collected.

 Ask students to independently (Alone Zone) sketch a model that explains how they will use materials they determined to be effective light blockers (or reflectors!) to block out light sources identified in the first part of the Darken the Room Challenge.
 Remind students that they may only use materials that are currently available in the home or classroom.

-If students have a difficult time starting their models, ask, "What absolutely has to be in the model (components) to explain how the room darkeners will work (sources of light, materials selected to darken the room, fasteners or other materials needed to hold room darkening pieces in place.)
+If students have a difficult time starting their models, ask, "What absolutely has to be in the model (components) to explain how the room darkeners will work (sources of light; materials selected to darken the room; fasteners or other materials needed to hold room-darkening pieces in place)?
 How might you show the interaction between these (point to two) components? (arrows of light, lines, words).
-Other questions to ask that may improve student thinking around their design plan include:
+Other questions to ask that may improve student thinking around their design plan include these:

 Create, Test, and Improve Design Process

 Have students work together to darken the selected room with solutions created in the vision of the design or designs shared in the planning stages of the Engineering Design Process.
-It is common for younger students to tinker as they create and test so you may want to consider “controlling the environment” by asking students to wait to put their solutions in place until all solutions are ready and can be tested and compared together.
-Have students observe how well the room is darkened by their solutions by taking before and after photos of the rooms so that design effectiveness can be compared to the control (the room with no room darkening solutions) and other room darkening solutions as well.
-If time allows, provide opportunity for students to re-work their original designs in order to improve outcomes.
-Before students go to improve their designs ask students to identify one or more parts of their solutions that worked well and did not work well.
+It is common for younger students to tinker as they create and test, so you may want to consider “controlling the environment” by asking students to wait to put their solutions in place until all solutions are ready and can be tested and compared together.
+Have students observe how well the room is darkened by their solutions by taking before and after photos of the rooms so that design effectiveness can be compared to the control (the room with no room-darkening solutions) and other room darkening solutions as well.
+If time allows, provide an opportunity for students to re-work their original designs to improve outcomes.
+Before students improve their designs, ask them to identify one or more parts of their solutions that worked well and did not work well.
 Encourage students to keep design elements that worked well while improving the parts that did not.